You Have Plantar Fasciitis, Now What?

 When plantar fasciitis develops, it typically results in a stabbing pain beneath the heel that's worst with the first few steps in the morning but usually decreases as the day goes on.
 It can affect athletes and non-athletes alike of practically any age, but it's most common in people between the ages of 40-60, those who work jobs that require lots of time standing, as well as runners and overweight or obese individuals.

-Basic treatments to address your pain from plantar fasciitis
+Basic Options to address your pain from plantar fasciitis

 Limit or stop activities that make your pain worse, especially if they involve lots of pounding on the ground; if you're a runner, lower your weekly mileage and/or try integrating some lower-impact exercises like swimming or biking into your exercise routine